 3. Protect the Skin

 - Turnout Boots: Breathable turnout boots are excellent for shielding legs from mud and moisture.
 They provide an extra layer of protection while allowing the skin to breathe.
+Remove them regularly to check the legs and make sure dirt or moisture is not becoming trapped underneath.

 What if Your Horse Has Mud Fever?